 Common Questions: Restraining Orders in Florida

-Whether you want to file a petition for a restraining order or you have been served, it is essential to understand your legal rights and responsibilities.
+Whether filing a restraining order or being served, you must understand your legal rights.
 Read on to learn everything you need to know about restraining orders in Florida.

 What are Domestic Violence Injunctions?